ant-media/ant-media-documentation/docs/guides/advanced-usage/webhooks.md

 	- `streamName`: The name of the stream (can be null).
 	- `category`: The category of the stream (can be null).
 	- `subscriberId`: Subscriber id of the webrtc player.
 You can pass subscriber id to .publish() and .play() methods in all SDKs.
 	- `mainTrackId`: The stream ID of the main track broadcast.
-In conference context this will be stream id of the room.
+In a conference context, this will be the stream id of the room.
-	- `timestamp`: The current server timestamp miliseconds as string.
+	- `timestamp`: The current server timestamp milliseconds as a string.

 That's it!
 You can read the `action` field from the POST request body and take appropriate actions on your application server.
 Be sure to respond with a 200 status code to acknowledge receipt of the POST request.

-> **Attention:** Please process the POST request within your application as quick as possible as the hooks are called within the event loop thread which will not wait for your application to complete complex tasks.
+> **Attention:** Please process the POST request within your application as quickly as possible as the hooks are called within the event loop thread which will not wait for your application to complete complex tasks.

 To secure streams using Webhook, refer to the [Webhook Authorization](https://antmedia.io/docs/category/stream-security/webhook-stream-authorization) document.